albertogaspar/tf-super_resolution/README.md

 # Single Image Super Resolution in Tensorflow
 Tensorflow implementation of SRGAN presented in [1].
-The work presented in the paper is extended using Wasserstein GAN propesed in [5] to stabilize training.

 # Results
 I have trained the model in this way: